 What distinguishes Arabic music from other traditions is the concept of Tarab, which is conducive to trance-like states.
 The musical piece might start very slowly, then there is the rhythm, then the melody becomes more elaborate, then there are the powerful drums, and then, when you’re ready, it explodes with extreme speed and complexity which generates an ecstatic state in the minds of the listeners.

 The ecstatic ensemble

-The instrument which seems to produce the desired state in the Arabic tradition is mostly Ney, a short reed flute, which is often accompanied by drums.
-There’s also Oud, Tar, Setar, Tanbur, Sitar, and Sarod – all of them string, lute-like instruments of the Orient.
+The instrument that seems to produce the desired state in the Arabic tradition is mostly Ney, a short reed flute, which is often accompanied by drums.
+There’s also Oud, Tar, Setar, Tanbur, Sitar, and Sarod – all of the string, lute-like instruments of the Orient.

 The connection between spiritual dance and music